 You should ask a lawyer how long they expect your case may take and request an estimate of the total potential fees involved.

 In addition, the lawyer may assess fees for court costs, filing fees, costs related to evidence gathering, and more.
-Again, it’s important to understand what these fees might be before hiring a lawyer.
+Again, it’s important to understand what these fees might be before hiring a lawyer

 A retainer is an upfront fee required by a lawyer at the outset of a case.
 These funds are deposited into an account and are withdrawn as the lawyer completes work on your case.
 Not all lawyers require a retainer.